 Support of Placemaking Week aligns your organization with a globally recognized movement for community-driven public spaces while connecting you to tens of thousands of public space leaders worldwide.
 Your support directly funds scholarships, helps us showcase innovative public spaces, and connects an international audience for deeper collaboration.

-For questions about proposals, please contact us at info@placemakingweek.org.
+Check out our Sponsorship Package for more information.
+For questions about sponsorship, please contact Jacob Cohen at jcohen@pps.org.

 To get a sense of the Placemaking Week experience, check out the conference report from our most recent event in Baltimore, Maryland, complete with highlight videos and photo galleries.

-We will share hotel and travel information on our website in late Fall 2025 on a dedicated Travel & Venues page.
-We will offer a limited number of rooms in one or more hotel blocks.
+You can find hotel and travel information on our dedicated Travel & Venues page, where we are offering a limited number of rooms in several hotel blocks.

-We will also share information about Placemaking Week’s various venues and other useful information, such as restaurant guides and transit links to help you plan your stay.
+Stay tuned as we share more information about Placemaking Week’s various venues, along with other helpful tips such as restaurant recommendations and transit links to help you plan your stay.

 The placemaking movement is vast and growing worldwide!
 Between our International Placemaking Week conferences, please visit our partners at PlacemakingX, which curates and supports many regional placemaking networks and events around the world.
 These networks grew out of earlier efforts by Project for Public Spaces and our partners to convene placemaking leaders around the world.